lizf57/code-quiz/README.md

 # Challenge 4: Coding Quiz

 ## Description
-The Coding Quiz application is a dynmaic, but simple, multiple choice quiz developed using HTML, CSS, and powered by Javascript.
+The Coding Quiz application is a dynamic, but simple, multiple choice quiz developed using HTML, CSS, and powered by Javascript.
 The quiz has interactive functions to entertain its users such as a running clock, time deductions, and scoring competition.

 ![Home page](/assets/images/home.png)
 ![Question](/assets/images/question.png)